guguji666666/GJS-AAD-Auth/README.md

 3. Then join the other two servers to the domain. (do not deploy RDS infrastructure in the beginning )

-# P1:Install AAD AP connector agent on RD gateway server
+# P1 : Install AAD AP connector agent on RD gateway server

 Navigate to [Microsoft (msappproxy.net)](https://download.msappproxy.net/subscription/d3c8b69d-6bf7-42be-a529-3fe9c2e70c90/connector/download) and download the latest version of AAD AP connector

 ![image](https://user-images.githubusercontent.com/96930989/210068026-24211a12-2ae5-437a-bbdb-216fc7768174.png)

-# P2:Create a new connector group for the new AAD AP connector
+# P2 : Create a new connector group for the new AAD AP connector

 1. Navigate to [portal.azure.com](https://portal.azure.com/#home) and sign in with global administrator credentials
 2. Navigate to Azure Active Directory > Application proxy